sapuglha/remarks-client/README.md

 ### Alternative implementation

-It is clear that it it's possible to create an abstract supper class, call it Remark, containing these common properties, from which both Comment and Annotation would extend.
+It is clear that it it's possible to create an abstract super class, call it Remark, containing these common properties, from which both Comment and Annotation would extend.
 Finally use a factory to construct a Remark, and given the parameters the returning object instance could be either a Comment or Annotation.

 The current approach using AutoValue limits that extensibility, so it was a trade-off between having a more robust class, with better extensibility to add more properties in the future, versus having a bit more complex class hierarchy with less duplicate code.

+This approach can be check at this [branch](https://github.com/sapuglha/remarks-client/tree/factory-pattern).

 ## TextInterface